ensarbooks/guides/fullstack/511-Full-Stack Development and ISO 27001 Azure.md

 - **CI/CD pipeline security**
 - **Deployment strategies** in Azure
 - **Audit and logging practices** to meet compliance standards

-I will let you know once the guide is ready for review.

 # 1. Introduction